 - 1 teaspoon real vanilla paste

 - the juice and finely grated zest of one orange

 - 3 tablespoons of grand marnier or other liquor of your liking

 It’s an all in one cake and the only thing that really matters here is that your butter is very soft, so ensure you leave it out the night before making the cake.
-Place all the ingredients except the liquor, into the bowl of a stand mixer and beat well for about 5 minutes until it’s blended.
-Then add as much Grand Marnier as you can handle and beat in again.
+Place all the ingredients except the mincemeat, into the bowl of a stand mixer and beat well for about 5 minutes until it’s blended.
+Then add the mincemeat and beat in again.
 Spoon the mixture into your cake tins and bake for 25 minutes or until it’s gloriously golden.
 Set aside to cool.

 Meanwhile, to make the nasty chocolate sauce, heat the cream in a pan and when it’s hot (but not boiling) take it off the heat and add the chocolate and butter to it.
 Stir well until the chocolate has melted, then add a generous glug of Grand Marnier and stir in

 Serve one per person, or a slice each, with the hot sauce (this can be kept warm on the hob or by a fire.)

 For more Christmas recipes check out these on Dom in the Kitchen.

 Eat and of course, enjoy!